IsoAnalytica/Sentinel-Public/README.md

 1. Download All files from GitHub.
 2. Install the software by running the installer in the **for_redistribution** folder
+3. Open the for_testing folder and create a shortcut to the Sentinel.exe file in that folder.
+NOTE the software won't work if you run the installed executable in Program Files.
+Use the installer to download the Matlab runtime then run the software from the for_testing folder on your desktop or other location.
-3. Open **Sentinel** *some error messages might pop up the first time as the default directories won't exist, just click **Ok**
+4. Open **Sentinel** *some error messages might pop up the first time as the default directories won't exist, just click **Ok**
-4. Click the **settings cog** in the top left and enter the required data and folder location root directories.
+5. Click the **settings cog** in the top left and enter the required data and folder location root directories.
 NOTE: I recommend gamma criteria of 2%/0.5mm for TrueBeam logfile comparison.
-5. Click **Save Defaults** to save your configuration which will load every time you run the software.
+6. Click **Save Defaults** to save your configuration which will load every time you run the software.
-6. Click **Close** to close the settings window
+7. Click **Close** to close the settings window
-7. Click the **Start Monitoring** toggle and switch to the ON position to begin monitoring.
+8. Click the **Start Monitoring** toggle and switch to the ON position to begin monitoring.
-8. Toggle the **Email Alerts** switch to ON if you would like to receive email notifications for failed fields.
+9. Toggle the **Email Alerts** switch to ON if you would like to receive email notifications for failed fields.
 NOTE that there is currently a problem where if the Windows PC is on the lock screen, no emails will be sent and the software will crash.
 If you cannot avoid lock screen timeouts, then I suggest turning email alerts off.
 Email alerts also require Microsoft Outlook to run.
-9. That's it!
+10. That's it!

 ![Config](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/6a153d0d-749b-42dd-9ce8-cd6f32e0aaeb)